Travel Through Time

 If you like feeling like royalty then the Fulford Place should be a place to visit!
 Learn the story of Senator George T. Fulford and explore his magnificent mansion fully furnished with original family heirlooms.
 The mansion includes original tapestries, paintings, statuary and ceramics collected by the Fulford family.
 Grab a friend and take a 45-minute guided tour of the historic manor, or plan a special event that will be sure to impress your guests.

 Get your feet wet with history at Fort Wellington in Prescott.
-Originally built during the war of 1812 to protect and defend the St. Lawrence River from attacks by the United States, Fort Wellington was key in the defence against American invasions during rebellions that took place in the mid 1800s.
+Originally built during the war of 1812 to protect and defend the St. Lawrence River from attacks by the United States, Fort Wellington was key in the defense against American invasions during rebellions that took place in the mid 1800s.
 If you really want to experience the history of Canada, check out the original 1812 gunboat wreck, and go ‘all in’ by dressing the part while participating in an old-school military drill, including cannon firing and food from the times!

 Located in Delta Ontario, the Old Stone Mill showcases the technology of milling in the 1800s.
 Built in 1810, the mill has been known to be one of the best examples of early architecture in Canada.
 Take a self-guided tour that includes interpretive displays, including a working water wheel, millstones, grain elevators and more.